timcryt/trash/README.md

 }
 ```

+You can find more examples in `examples` folder.

 ## State

 Now, trash interpreter is in alpha-testing version, all for core features and some base type methonds are implemented,
-but most of standart features (functions, which generate sructures and enums) haven't
+but most of standart features (floating-point numbers, collections, functions, which generate sructures and enums, etc.) haven't
 been implemented yet.

 ### Which featires are working now?

 - `$set` operator (with multiple assignment)
-- `$puts` operator (also with several arguments)
 - unquoted strings (may contain only ASCII alphanumeric symbols)
 - quoted strings (without escape sequences)
 - string variables (also quoted strings (without any escape characters))